 Getting Rehabilitation for Alcoholism

 When an alcohol-dependent person tries to stop drinking, withdrawal symptoms typically surface shortly thereafter.
-The acute alcohol withdrawal process can be dangerous, including the following symptoms:
+The acute alcohol withdrawal process can be dangerous.
+These are some of the alcohol withdrawal symptoms that you can experience:

 - Restlessness and agitation